 In retrospect, it’s easy to say that the hurdles to starting yoga are easily jumped, but I know that they can be high and scary.
 The following five steps are the ladder that's going to get you over the top.
 Once you're inside, I hope you'll stay awhile.

 Your mind can come up with a lot of reasons why it’s not a good idea for you to start doing yoga today.
 I’m sure you have to wash your hair (overrated), you can’t touch your toes (so overrated!), and you may not be entirely sure why you want to do it in the first place.
 But on some level you do want to, so that’s the level you need to get on.

 Maybe it’s a base physical level or maybe it’s some kind of higher plane, but it really doesn’t matter.
 Just go with it.
 The paradox here is that once you get a good dose of yoga, you’ll get a lot better at tuning out that Negative Nelly inside your head but you have to be the chicken before you can lay the egg.
 (What?
 That totally made sense.)

 2. Gear Up

 Do you have yourself?
 Ok, you’ve got everything you need!
 Chances are you already have some stretchy pants or shorts and a suitable T shirt or tank top.
 Don’t let your lack of a special yoga outfit be an impediment.
-Yoga studios and gyms have all the equipment you’ll need for the casually dating phase of your relationship.
-Once you start going steady, you’re going to want to invest in your own mat.
+Yoga studios and gyms have all the equipment you’ll need for the 'casually dating' phase of your relationship.

 3. Let’s Make a Deal